 1st Texas Infantry – Wigfall Flag

-Made of printed, single-ply polyester which is a very lightweight material with artwork that is visible on both sides of the flag and the lettering reads right on one side only.
+Made of 100-denier printed polyester which is a very lightweight material with artwork that is visible on both sides of the flag.
+The lettering reads right on one side only.

 - One solid piece of printed, hemmed fabric